-Investment Income (Continued)
+Investment Income (Loss) (Continued)

-The net investment income for the current fiscal year was \$5,288,787,000, as compared with the income of \$365,492,000 for the previous fiscal year.
-This increase was due primarily to a higher net appreciation in the fair value of investments of \$5,013,637,000, compared with the previous fiscal year's amount of \$50,201,000.
-The substantial increase in the fair value of investments is largely attributed to a strong recovery in public equity markets following the initial shock caused by the COVID-19 pandemic in the previous fiscal year.
-The Russell 3000 Index, which tracks U.S. broad market equities, returned 44.2% compared with 6.5% for the previous year.
-The MSCI All Country World ex-U.S. Index, which tracks non-U.S. equities in developed and emerging markets, returned 35.7% compared with - 4.8% for the previous year.
-Fixed income markets, as represented by the Bloomberg Barclays U.S. Aggregate Bond Index, experienced a drop in performance during the current fiscal year, returning -0.3% compared with 8.7% for the previous year.
+The net investment loss for the current fiscal year was \$1,916,529,000, as compared with the income of \$5,288,787,000 for the previous fiscal year.
+This decrease was due primarily to a net depreciation in the fair value of investments of \$2,245,698,000, compared with the previous fiscal year's increase of \$5,013,637,000.
+This decrease in the fair value of investments is attributed to a decline in the public equity markets following robust returns in the previous fiscal year and increasing interest rates due to mounting inflationary pressures.
+The Russell 3000 Index, which tracks U.S. broad market equities, returned -13.9% compared with 44.2% for the previous year.
+The MSCI All Country World ex-U.S. Index, which tracks non-U.S. equities in developed and emerging markets, returned -19.4% compared with 35.7% for the previous year.
+Fixed income markets, as represented by the Bloomberg U.S. Aggregate Bond Index, experienced a drop in performance during the current fiscal year, returning -10.3% compared with -0.3% for the previous year.

-Interest income derived from fixed income securities decreased by 1.3%, or \$1,600,000.
-The average coupon rate of LACERS' fixed income portfolio decreased as yields continued to remain low, largely due to the Federal Reserve's action to maintain the fed funds rate near zero during the COVID-19 pandemic.
-Dividend income derived from public equities decreased by 9.0%, or \$19,981,000, due to a routine LACERS portfolio rebalancing that shifted assets away from the domestic equity asset class and into the credit opportunities and public real assets asset classes.
-Additionally, some public companies held within the portfolio cut or suspended dividends until the health of the economy improved from the distress caused by the pandemic.
+Interest income derived from fixed income securities increased by 24.9%, or \$30,518,000.
+The average coupon rate of LACERS' fixed income portfolio increased as the Federal Reserve took action to address inflation by increasing the fed funds rate.
+Dividend income derived from public equities increased by 13.7% or \$27,646,000 as some public companies resumed dividends that had been suspended during the COVID-19 pandemic.

-Other investment income, primarily derived from private equity and private real estate partnership investments, slightly increased by 0.3%, or \$134,000 as private equity activity increased alongside the strong public equity markets during the fiscal year.
+Other investment income, primarily derived from private equity and private real estate partnership investments, increased by 42.9%, or \$21,795,000 as private equity managers made distributions in the process of winding down mature funds.

 LACERS earns additional investment income by lending its securities to borrowers through its custodian bank.
 To earn income for LACERS, the custodian bank invests cash collateral pledged by borrowers on behalf of LACERS in short-term fixed income securities.
 LACERS also generates income from fees paid by borrowers that pledge non-cash collateral.
-In the current fiscal year, securities lending income (net of expense) decreased by 43.5%, or \$2,744,000 from a year ago.
-As a risk reduction measure, LACERS implemented stricter collateral guidelines at the onset of the pandemic.
-These guidelines limit cash collateral investments to higher quality, lower yielding securities and have led to a decrease in overall lending volume and income.
-Total investment management fees, expenses, and investment related administrative expenses increased by 18.2%, or \$15,950,000, from the prior year.
-This increase corresponded with the significant increase in the fair value of LACERS' investments over the fiscal year.
+In the current fiscal year, securities lending income (net of expense) increased by 9.1%, or \$325,000 from a year ago.

+Total investment management fees, expenses, and investment related administrative expenses increased by 25.4% or \$26,265,000, from the prior year.
+This increase corresponded with an increase in LACERS' exposure to private equity and private real estate, which is consistent with LACERS' current target asset allocation and strategic plan to increase returns.

-Net Increase in Fiduciary Net Position - Deductions from Fiduciary Net Position
+Net Increase (Decrease) in Fiduciary Net Position - Deductions from Fiduciary Net Position

-The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2021 and 2020 (dollars in thousands):
+The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2022 and 2021 (dollars in thousands):